 I couldn’t bond with a child that’s not mine

 “Stands to reason.
 We love our children because they’re genetically related to us.
-That’s the way nature made us.
-We don’t love other people’s children unless we’re paedophiles, and we know that’s not natural.”
+That’s the way nature made us."

 Just not true.
-There are thousands of step-families out there with loving step-dads.
+There are thousands of step-families out there with loving step-dads not to mention families created through adoption and fostering.
 Since when has lack of a genetic connection stopped people bonding with one another?
 The usual reason why a man may reject a child that’s not genetically his is because the child has been conceived as a result of infidelity, and is a standing reminder of the betrayal.
-But in donor insemination that isn’t the case.
-There’s no reason why a child conceived deliberately with the close involvement of both a man and a woman wouldn’t be loved by the man – as thousands of us DI dads can testify.
-The baby is one you and your partner have thought about, decided on, and that has been growing inside your partner for nine months, and has finally been born to you both.
+But in donor conception that isn’t the case.
+There’s no reason why a child conceived deliberately by someone with the intention to be a parent wouldn’t be loved by the man – as thousands of donor conception dads can testify.
+The baby will be one you and your partner have thought about, decided on, and that has been growing inside your partner for nine months, and has finally been born to you both.
 It’s difficult not to love and bond with a baby made this way.

 I don’t have to do what you say, you’re not even my father!

-This is the fear that haunts many DI dads.
-In practice it doesn't happen very often but when it does the answer that works is the confident 'I'm the only Dad you've got and you will come in at midnight' sort.
+This is the fear that haunts many sperm donation dads.
+In practice it doesn't happen very often but when it does the answer that works best is usually a confident 'I'm the only dad you've got' sort of reply.
 Testing boundaries is the job of teenagers.
 Resisting the push against them is the job of parents.
+There are many aspects of being a parent.
+One is obviously the genetic one.
+But the active role of parenting, providing a home, love, care and attention is a huge component.

 There’s lots to come to grips with for a man contemplating an egg donation cycle.
 First there is the sadness, almost grief, that as a couple you face on the loss of fertility of your partner.
 This wasn’t what you expected.
 Thinking of having a family, you assumed it would be with the genes of the woman you love, the woman you admire and have envisaged as the mum to your child.